TedHusted/awake/awake.md/awake.md

 “Ally is already famous,” says Tessa, turning away from the cutting board with a smile.

-“Pulse is applying for a patent, at OASA’s behest.
+“Pulse is applying for a patent, at OSSA’s behest.
+Emma calls it a ‘Win:Win’.
 Ally would become the prototype for SI agent upgrades everywhere.”

 Tessa looks quizzical.

 “For a small licensing fee, of course,” Elena adds.

-“OASA’s behest?”
+“OSSA’s behest?”

 “Yes, one of their analysts reached out.
 She said the new version was such a leap forward, that sharing the code would be in the public interest.”